RhythmsOfRelating/HybridHarmony/README.md

 ```shell
 $ pip install pipenv
 ```
-(New) If you have multiple versions of Python installed, the version needs to be specified so the OS knows the right  version of `pip` to use.
-For example if you want to use Python3.7 use:
+2.1 (New) If you have multiple versions of Python installed, the version needs to be specified so the OS knows the right  version of `pip` to use.
+For example, if you want to use Python3.7 run:
 ```shell
 $ python37 -m pip install %package_name%
 ```